Kombucha Kamp Blog

 Full of flavor without the hangover, these make a terrific substitute for beer or wine with natural sparkle.

-JuneShineJuneShine Hard Kombucha
+Hoocha Hard Kombucha

-JuneShine (Drizzly) starts life as a raw honey & green tea Jun which then is introduced to brewers yeast and sugar in order to yield a 6% ABV product.
+JuneShine starts life as a raw honey & green tea Jun which then is introduced to brewers yeast and sugar in order to yield a 6% ABV product.

 Based in San Diego, they also have a taproom where one can enjoy a glass of Hard Jun with friends while hanging out in a Southern California themed space.